jan-cieslik/cancer_informatics/docs/ai/unsupervised_ml.md

 ## Import dependencies

-We have to import the needed python modules, we will use.
+In the beginning, we have to import the needed python packages.

 ```python
 import os